omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 ## Publishing the image

-Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem network.
-Golem Factory manages a freely-accessible repository that everybody can push into without any special requirements.
+Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem Network.
+Golem manages a freely-accessible repository that everybody can push into without any special requirements.

 ## Golem image use